PoincareTrajectories/FlightDynamicsProblems/README.md

 ## Utils

-- The evaluation will be done against a GitHub repository: please start by forking this repository into a private one and work there.
+- The evaluation will be done against a GitHub private repository to be shared with us after the deadline.

 - There is no need to write a report: documentation of the scripts you develop is however important.